Undercoating

 Vehicles are costly investments.
-Therefore, it is vital to make sure that you keep them in mint condition.
+Therefore, it is vital to keep them in mint condition.
 However, this is easier said than done, mainly because of the ever-changing weather and roadside conditions.
-The external conditions, road chemicals can often wreak havoc on your vehicle by lowering its visual appeal, performance, and even life expectancy.
-For example, in winter, when you factor in high humidity, road brine, sleet, snow, and rain, your vehicle becomes exposed to rust and corrosion.
-This is a natural phenomenon that is hard to escape – but not impossible.
+External conditions and road chemicals can wreak havoc on your vehicle by lowering its visual appeal, performance, and even life expectancy.
+In winter, when you factor in high humidity,

 Trucks spreading salt

-Snow clearing in the mountain road
+Snow clearing in the mountain road.

 Heated Garage is Not the Solution